Bajorat Media

 How iFrames work

-• src: The URL of the page or document to embed.
+• src: The URL of the page or document to embed

-• width and height: The width and height of the iFrame in pixels or percent.
+• width and height: The width and height of the iFrame in pixels or percent

-• frameborder: The setting whether to display a frame around the iFrame or not.
+• frameborder: The setting whether or not to display a frame around the iFrame

-• scrolling: The setting whether the iFrame should display scrollbars if the content is larger than the iFrame itself.
+• scrolling: The setting whether the iFrame should display scrollbars if the content is larger than the iFrame itself

-Advantages and disadvantages of iFrames
+Advantages and disadvantages of iframes

 iFrames have both advantages and disadvantages that must be considered when deciding whether to use them in a web project.